Haivision/srt/docs/statistics.md

 ### pktSndFilterExtraTotal

+TODO:

+- Packet filter control packets are SRT DATA packets. -> put this for all related stats
+- put this in FEC docs

-The total number of control packets supplied by the packet filter (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
+The total number of packet filter control packets supplied by the packet filter (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
 Sender only.

+Packet filter control packets are SRT DATA packets.

 Introduced in SRT v1.4.0.